sadman-sakib-abesh/registration_client_admin/README.md

 <h1>setup</h1>

 this form is made with react js and nodejs.
 The frontend part is made with cdn links so loclly react js is not needed to be installed.
-For backend node js is needed to be installed.
+For backend node js is needed to be installed. follow  all the steps bellow

 <h2>installation and running</h2>